iShares S&P 500 Growth ETF (NYSEARCA:IVW) is Punch & Associates Investment Management Inc.’s 7th Largest Position

-Punch & Associates Investment Management Inc. increased its position in iShares S&P 500 Growth ETF (NYSEARCA:IVW) by 0.5% in the 2nd quarter, according to its most recent filing with the SEC.
-The fund owned 405,781 shares of the company’s stock after purchasing an additional 2,120 shares during the period. iShares S&P 500 Growth ETF accounts for about 1.5% of Punch & Associates Investment Management Inc.’s holdings, making the stock its 7th biggest holding.
-Punch & Associates Investment Management Inc. owned 0.09% of iShares S&P 500 Growth ETF worth $29,512,000 at the end of the most recent reporting period.
+Punch & Associates Investment Management Inc. increased its holdings in shares of iShares S&P 500 Growth ETF (NYSEARCA:IVW) by 0.5% during the 2nd quarter, according to its most recent Form 13F filing with the Securities and Exchange Commission.
+The firm owned 405,781 shares of the company’s stock after buying an additional 2,120 shares during the quarter. iShares S&P 500 Growth ETF comprises approximately 1.5% of Punch & Associates Investment Management Inc.’s portfolio, making the stock its 7th biggest holding.
+Punch & Associates Investment Management Inc. owned approximately 0.09% of iShares S&P 500 Growth ETF worth $29,512,000 as of its most recent SEC filing.

-Several other institutional investors have also recently bought and sold shares of the company.
-Marshall Wace LLP raised its position in iShares S&P 500 Growth ETF by 55.5% in the 1st quarter.
-Marshall Wace LLP now owns 2,104 shares of the company’s stock valued at $363,000 after purchasing an additional 751 shares during the last quarter.
-First Trust Advisors LP raised its stake in iShares S&P 500 Growth ETF by 81.2% during the 1st quarter.
-First Trust Advisors LP now owns 26,926 shares of the company’s stock valued at $4,641,000 after acquiring an additional 12,069 shares during the last quarter.
-OLD Mission Capital LLC purchased a new stake in iShares S&P 500 Growth ETF during the 3rd quarter valued at approximately $1,139,000.
-Brinker Capital Investments LLC purchased a new stake in iShares S&P 500 Growth ETF during the 1st quarter valued at approximately $211,000.
-Finally, Prudential Financial Inc. raised its stake in iShares S&P 500 Growth ETF by 10.0% during the 1st quarter.
-Prudential Financial Inc. now owns 20,294 shares of the company’s stock valued at $1,321,000 after acquiring an additional 1,848 shares during the last quarter.
+A number of other large investors have also modified their holdings of IVW.
+Marshall Wace LLP increased its stake in shares of iShares S&P 500 Growth ETF by 55.5% during the 1st quarter.
+Marshall Wace LLP now owns 2,104 shares of the company’s stock valued at $363,000 after acquiring an additional 751 shares during the last quarter.
+First Trust Advisors LP raised its stake in iShares S&P 500 Growth ETF by 81.2% during the first quarter.
+First Trust Advisors LP now owns 26,926 shares of the company’s stock worth $4,641,000 after purchasing an additional 12,069 shares during the period.
+OLD Mission Capital LLC purchased a new position in iShares S&P 500 Growth ETF during the third quarter worth approximately $1,139,000.
+Brinker Capital Investments LLC purchased a new stake in shares of iShares S&P 500 Growth ETF during the 1st quarter valued at $211,000.
+Finally, Prudential Financial Inc. grew its stake in shares of iShares S&P 500 Growth ETF by 10.0% during the 1st quarter.
+Prudential Financial Inc. now owns 20,294 shares of the company’s stock valued at $1,321,000 after buying an additional 1,848 shares during the period.

 iShares S&P 500 Growth ETF, formerly iShares S&P 500 Growth Index Fund (the Growth Fund), is an exchange-traded fund.
 The Fund seeks investment results that correspond generally to the price and yield performance of the S&P 500/Citigroup Growth Index (the Growth Index).
 The Growth Index measures the performance of the large-capitalization growth sector of the United States equity market.